dromara/sureness/docs/sample-javalin.md

 ####  2. Digest Auth Test

-Note: If password has been encrypted,  digest auth not support.(So the account admin not support digest auth).
+Note: If password has been encrypted,  Digest auth not support.(So the account admin not support Digest auth).
-Use chrome to digest auth, as shown below:
+Use chrome to Digest auth, as shown below:

 ![success](_images/javalin/test3.PNG)

 ![success](_images/javalin/test4.PNG)

-####  3. Jwt Auth Test
+####  3. JWT Auth Test

-First, we should access [GET /auth/token] api to get a jwt to use, as shown below:
+First, we should access **[GET /auth/token]** api to get a JWT to use, as shown below:

 ![success](_images/javalin/test5.PNG)

-Then, use the jwt as Bearer Token to access rest api, as shown below:
+Then, use the JWT as Bearer Token to access REST API, as shown below:

 ![success](_images/javalin/test6.PNG)

-### Test authorization
+### Test Authorization

 * success - user **tom** has role **role3**, the api **[DELETE - /api/v2/host]** support **role3** access, so **tom** can access api **[DELETE - /api/v2/host]** success, as shown below: